 Recent highlights include a tour of the UK and USA as concerto soloist with the OAE and Sir Roger Norrington, including performances at the South Bank in London, in Boston and at Lincoln Center in New York.
 He has also appeared as a director/soloist with the OAE, the Academy of St Martin in the Fields, the Irish Chamber Orchestra, and in Montreal and Quebec with Les Violons du Roy.

-He has made over 40 highly acclaimed recordings, twice winning the Gramophone award for best chamber-music.
-His recordings of the complete works of Mendelssohn for cello and piano and a disc of Boccherini sonatas on period instruments are available on the Hyperion label.
+He has made over 30 highly acclaimed recordings, twice winning the Gramophone award for best chamber-music.
+His recordings of the complete works of Mendelssohn for cello and piano with Susan Tomes, and a disc of Boccherini sonatas on period instruments are available on the Hyperion label.

 Richard teaches at the Guildhall School in London and the Royal College of Music in London, and at the Birmingham Conservatoire.
 He is the co-Artistic Director of the Peasmarsh Chamber Music Festival.